Umbria is a land apart, with its singular character, identity, and magic, timeless landscape. Many consider this region a "Fairytale" destination.

 This Extra Virgin Olive Oil represents the core of the identity of this holy land.

-The region covers 8,450 sq Km (3,260 sq miles), of which three-quarters belong to the province of Perugia and one-quarter to the province of Terni.
+The region covers 8,450 sq Km (3,260 sq miles), of which three-quarters belong to the province of Perugia and one-quarter to the area of Terni.

-Plains make up less than one-tenth of the total area, the rest being taken up with hills and mountains.
+Plains make up less than one-tenth of the total area, and the rest is covered with hills and mountains.